 A real-valued random variable is said to be non-normally distributed if its distribution is known.
 We consider two main samples of non-normal distribution and carry out different tests on them

-Using Trend analysis, researchers gather the data of the birth rate in a country for a certain period and use it to predict future population.
-Predicting a country's population has a lot of economic importance.
+Using Trend analysis, researchers gather the data of the birth rate in a country for a certain period and use it to predict future populations.
+Predicting a country’s population has a lot of economic importance.

 Numerical data is very popular among researchers due to its compatibility with most statistical techniques.
 It helps ease the research process.

 During the product development stage, product researchers use TURF analysis to investigate whether a new product or service will be well-received in the target market or not.

 Interval data is used in the education sector to compute the grading system.
 When calculating the Cumulative Grade Point Average of a student, the examiner uses interval data of the student’s scores in the various courses offered.

 Doctors use the thermometer to measure a patient’s body temperature as part of a medical check-up.
 In most cases, body temperature is measured in Celsius, therefore passing as interval data.